Everest Rapid Expedition

 • Heater: Heater at the base camp for a member and staff

-• Communication: Communication device like Satellite Phone & Willkie-Talkie in case of emergency.(USE PAY)
+• Communication: Communication devices like Satellite Phones & Willkie-Talkie in case of emergency.
+(USE PAY)

 • Weather Forecast: Availability of the daily weather forecast during the entire expedition

-• Oygen:O2 Poisk or Top Out oxygen 8 bottles allocated for member and 4 bottles for each climbing Sherpa
+• Oxygen: O2 Poisk or Top Out oxygen 8 bottles allocated for member and 4 bottles for each climbing Sherpa

 • Mask and Regulator: Will be provided Top Out or Summit mask regulator for each member and climbing Sherpa

-• General Climbing Equipment: EPI gas and gas burner, dynamic climbing rope, ice screws, snow shovel, snow bars, carabineers etc.
+• General Climbing Equipment: EPI gas and gas burner, dynamic climbing rope, ice screws, snow shovel, snow bars, carabineers, etc.

-• Climbing Sherpa and IMFGA Guide Allowance: Equipment that requires advance payment, daily wages, carrying bonus and summit bonus
+• Climbing Sherpa and IMFGA Guide Allowance: Equipment that requires advance payment, daily wages, carrying bonus, and summit bonus

 • Rescue Insurance: Helicopter rescue insurance for high altitude climbing guide, cook, and staff